atang100/CardGame/README.md

 - implement constructor

 ### Player (In-progress)
-- Missing constructor used to resume game.
+- Constructor complete but missing a call to chain constructor.
+Will be done later.

 ### Table (In-progress)
 - no functions have been implemented.